 - Three fees, including an origination fee, FHA mortgage insurance, and closing costs

 - The mortgage of the current home/primary residence must be paid at closing, reverse funds may be used

 - Can be accessed as a lump sum, monthly payments, or a line of credit

-When is a HECM loan useful?
+When is the HECM option useful?

-Who is eligible for a HECM loan?
+Who is eligible for the HECM option?

-Is a HECM loan right for me?
+Is the HECM option right for me?

 - Eliminating a mortgage payment